replicant4j/replicant/README.md

 **return when complete**: The client is notified when the service completes, potentially receiving a result from the server.
 Any changes made to entities on the service _must_ be present on the client.

+### Change Notifications

+Changes are replicated out to the clients in Change Sets.
+Each change set typically represents a unit of work, transaction or a single service call on the server-side.
+So all changes that occur within a single transaction are routed and packaged as a single change set when sent to the client.
+The change set is then applied atomically to the client-side replication.
+This is an attempt to provide some consistency guarantees around the client-side representation.

+After a change set is applied a `DataLoadComplete` message is fired on the client-side.
+To get fine-grain notification of changes, the developer can register listeners on the client-side broker and receive notification when an entity is added, removed or updated.
+This is only possible when the change set is marked as an _incremental load_ rather than as a _bulk load_.
+The vast majority of service calls result in _incremental load_ change sets, but sometimes for the sake of performance subscribe service calls and other calls that result in mass change may result in _bulk load_ change sets.

 # Old Documentation